saqazhar/cloudformation-lambda-Function-through-ApiGateway-and-stores-data-in-to-DynamoDB/README.md

 ~~~

 **Description:**
-Instance Stack create Private Instance in Private Subnet with Security Group.
-Its in Private Subnet so they have internet access through the public Subnet.
+This Stack create lambda which Get values form apiGateway and stores them in to dynamoDB which we created in above stack.

 ### DeleteLambdaFunc.yaml: